Arizona Luminaria is a nonprofit newsroom dedicated to truly local news and community-centered journalism.

 We are deeply grateful for the support of our Launch Donors Julie and Matt Harelson who made it possible to start work on building AZ Luminaria as well as the early support of the Lenfest Institute for Journalism.
 We are also supported at this level by:

-The Arizona Community Foundation
+Arizona Local News Foundation

-The Community Foundation for Southern Arizona
+Community Foundation for Southern Arizona

 Emerson Collective and Silicon Valley Community Foundation